Lemmons: Residents

 Amis and Howard married in 1965 after meeting two years earlier at the Cheltenham Literary Festival, which she had helped to organize.
 She had been married twice: in 1947 she had left her first husband, Peter Scott, with whom she had a daughter, and in 1963 she divorced her second, Jim Douglas-Henry.
 Kingsley was still married to his first wife, Hilly Bardwell, when he and Jane began an affair.
 The couple first lived together in an Edwardian house at 108 Maida Vale, London, W2.
 They bought Lemmons at auction for £48,000 in 1968, and lived there from 28 November that year.
 Kingsley wrote to the poet Philip Larkin in April 1969: "This is a bloody great mansion, in the depths of the country though only 15 miles from the centre, and with lots of room for you to come and spend the night."

 Martin Amis wrote his first two novels at Lemmons.

 The core household consisted of Jane and Kingsley; Jane's mother, Katherine ("Kit"), a former ballerina, who died in the house in 1972; one of Jane's brothers, Colin Howard ("Monkey"); and artists Sargy Mann and Terry Raybauld.
-The housekeeper, Lily Uniacke, lived in Gladsmuir Cottage.
+The housekeeper, Lilly Uniacke, lived in Gladsmuir Cottage.
 Kingsley's children, Philip, Martin and Sally Amis, lived in the house from time to time, mostly outside term time, or at weekends in the case of Philip and Martin; the children were 17, 16 and 12 when Kingsley and Jane married.